Custom Packaging

 If you want to master how to brand your packaging for business, you need to understand what actually drives the result customers see.
 The first factor is consistency.
 Your colors, typography, icon style, photography, and tone all need to feel like they came from the same company.
 I’ve walked through client sample rooms where the box looked premium, the insert looked amateur, and the thank-you card felt like it belonged to a different brand entirely.
 That’s how you dilute brand identity in one afternoon.

 Color consistency is especially tricky.
 A deep navy on screen can turn into a washed-out blue-gray on coated paper if your supplier doesn’t have the right profile or if you approved from a laptop with a bright display.
 That’s why I always recommend a physical proof or a printed sample for anything that matters.
 Pantone references help, but they are not a magic wand.
 On uncoated stock, ink behaves differently than on C1S artboard or laminated board.
-Materials shift the look more than most first-time buyers realize.
+Materials behave differently under heat, humidity, and pressure.
+I’ve seen a navy matte laminate crack on the second shipment because the humidity in Ho Chi Minh City spiked to 85% and the adhesive water-popped right out of the cure window.

 Step-by-step: how to brand your packaging for business